Safety scandals give foreign dairies a boost in China

-BEIJING/SHANGHAI (Reuters) - Global food and dairy companies are making another round of big bets on China’s fast growing dairy sector, seeking to position themselves as safe alternatives after a lethal baby formula scandal burned the industry four years ago.
+BEIJING/SHANGHAI (Reuters) - Global food and dairy companies are making another round of big bets on China’s fast growing dairy sector, hoping to position themselves as safe alternatives even after a lethal baby formula scandal burned many of them the first time around.

-They are lured by projections of 10 percent annual growth for the sector and by Chinese consumers’ willingness to pay a premium for foreign brands as they remain wary of local brands’ safety records.
+They are lured by a projected 10 percent annual growth and by Chinese consumers’ willingness to pay a nice premium for foreign brands as they remain wary of local brands’ safety records.

-Just last week, China’s top-selling dairy firm Inner Mongolia Yili Industrial Group Co (600887.SS) recalled six months’ worth of one brand of infant formula after government tests found it was tainted with mercury, a heavy metal that can cause neural damage if ingested.

-The news has sent Yili’s stock sliding 13 percent over the last two days to trade at 21 yuan a share.

-The latest foreign bet comes from Danish-Swedish dairy group Arla ARLAF.UL, which said on Friday it would buy what amounts to a 6 percent stake in Yili’s main competitor, China Mengniu Dairy Co (2319.HK), from private equity fund Hopu for 1.7 billion Danish crowns ($289 million).
-The deal lifted Mengniu shares by 7 percent on Monday.
+As if on cue, Danish-Swedish dairy group Arla announced on Friday it would pay 1.7 billion Danish crowns ($289 million) for what amounts to a 6 percent stake in Yili’s main competitor, China Mengniu Dairy Co, a deal that will also enable it to expand the Arla brand in China.

 “If you have an international brand, then there’s a premium in the market, because food safety is a concern,” said Kevin Bellamy, dairy analyst at Rabobank in the Netherlands.